-To date the Corporation has declared one dividend in the amount of \$0.005 per share, paid on July 29, 2022 to shareholders of record on July 15, 2022.
+To date the Corporation has declared two dividends in the amount of \$0.005 per share, paid on July 29, 2022, and September 29, 2023.
 All future decisions with respect to the declaration of dividends on the Common Shares will be made by the Board on the basis of Western's earnings, financial requirements and other conditions existing at such a future time.

-Each Convertible Debenture bears interest at a rate of 7.5% per annum, payable semi-annually in arrears on March 31 and September 30 of each year, until maturity on March 31, 2024.
-For additional details on the terms of the convertible Debentures, please refer to the section entitled "Description of Capital Structure" below.
+Each 2025 Debenture bears interest at a rate of 9.6% per annum, payable semi-annually in arrears on March 31 and September 30 of each year, until maturity on December 31, 2025.
+For additional details on the terms of the 2025 Debentures, please refer to the section entitled "Description of Capital Structure" below.